 - Teach him to retrieve a ball or other favorite item.
 Keep him running back and forth until he tires noticeably.
 Tiring him out may take time, so be prepared.
 Introduce retrieving by using a ball or other toy when he wants to play with you.
 Don't play roughhouse games; instead teach him that play means retrieving.

 - Another good running game you can use for exercise is "hide and seek."
 This game requires that you have a reliable recall, so work on that first.
 Once you've taught him to come on cue, have someone distract or hold him while you go a short distance away and hide.
 Call him just once, but keep praising until he finds you.
 Gradually make it more difficult for him, but go slowly and always make sure he "wins.

 - You may enjoy jogging with your dog but remember to gradually increase the mileage.
 Never overwork an unconditioned dog.
 Dogs, like humans, need to begin an exercise program slowly.

-- Avoid exercising in extremely hot or cold temperatures.
+- Watch the weather.
+Avoid exercising in extremely hot or cold temperatures.

-- Never force your dog to exercise by tying him to a moving vehicle.
+- Never exercise your dog by tying him to a moving vehicle.

 - Avoid running, jumping and exercising your dog on a full stomach.
 Exercising your dog on a full stomach can cause bloat/gastric dilation which can be life threatening.
 If this should occur, your companion should be seen by a veterinarian immediately.